Technological Slavery

-Technological Slavery is a 2008 non-fiction book by the American Theodore Kaczynski, also known as the Unabomber, that expands on his personal philosophy and beliefs regarding technology and freedom.
+Technological Slavery (published in its first edition as The Road to Revolution) is a 2008 non-fiction book by the American Theodore Kaczynski, also known as the Unabomber, that expands on his personal philosophy and beliefs regarding technology and freedom.

 Summary

 In it, Kaczynski continues the critique of modern technological society that he began with his 1995 manifesto, Industrial Society and Its Future.
 The book serves as a compendium of his thoughts and philosophies on technology, freedom, and the impacts of societal progression on individual autonomy.

 The book includes Kaczynski's correspondence with various intellectuals, his responses to criticism, and further elaboration on the themes of technological dominance and its opposition.
 It has been a subject of considerable debate and analysis within academic and technological ethics circles.

 Publication history

 The first edition was published in 2008 by the French publishing company Editions Xenia under the title The Road to Revolution.
 The second edition was published with the new title Technological Slavery: The Collected Writings of Theodore J. Kaczynski, a.k.a.
 "The Unabomber" in 2010 by the American publishing company Feral House; the contents of this edition remained the same as the 2008 edition.
 The third edition was published as Technological Slavery, Volume One, in 2019 by the American publishing company Fitch & Madison Publishers.
 The fourth edition, again published as Technological Slavery, Volume One, was published by Fitch & Madison Publishers in 2022.

 Kaczynski decided to split the book into two volumes on account of the new size of the book; the third and fourth editions of Technological Slavery were expanded to include a substantial amount of new material.
 No second volume was ever published with the third edition, though the second and final volume is expected to be published for the fourth edition.
 Certain texts which appeared in the first and second editions do not appear in the first volume of the third and fourth editions, either because Kaczynski decided to no longer publish them, or because they were allocated for inclusion in the second volume.
 These include, but are not limited to, the essays "The Truth About Primitive Life" and "Morality and Revolution".